Manicured green shrubs in a garden

 Whistling Gardens

-Growing since 2012, Whistling Gardens is an eight hectare horticultural attraction featuring 4 kilometres of walking trails in Norfolk County.
-North America’s largest public peony collection, a conifer garden, an alpine garden and a formal floral display inspired by a Palace of Versailles design.
+Located in Norfolk County, Whistling Gardens is a nine hectare horticultural attraction that features many accessible walking paths.
+It is also the home of North America’s largest public peony collection.
+Tour the gardens to admire the conifer garden with many rare specimens, an alpine garden and a formal floral display inspired by a Palace of Versailles design.
 Workshops, events and guided tours are offered, and garden photography is encouraged with prescheduled photo club group tours available.

 Location: 698 Concession 3 Townsend, Wilsonville